Molten Corporation: History

 Founded in 1958, Molten is the world's largest ball and sports equipment manufacturer.
 Molten USA, Inc. was established in 1983 to bring these quality sports balls to the U.S. marketplace.
 Originally located in Southern California, Molten USA moved to northern Nevada in 1988 and continues to call the Reno–Sparks area its home.

-Only six years after their founding, Molten basketballs, volleyballs, and soccer balls were the official balls of the 1964 Tokyo Olympics.
+Only six years after their founding, Molten basketballs and soccer balls were the official balls of the 1964 Tokyo Olympics.
 Molten has been the official basketball for the Olympic Games in Los Angeles (1984), Seoul (1988), Barcelona (1992), Atlanta (1996), Sydney (2000), Athens (2004), Beijing (2008), London (2012) and Rio (2016).
 Molten basketballs have also been the official ball for the International Basketball Federation (FIBA) for the past 30 years culminating in the Men's and Women's World Basketball Championship.
 This championship was held in the U.S. for the first time in Indianapolis in August 2002.

 Molten volleyballs became the official ball for the U.S. national teams in 1997 and the boys' and girls' junior national teams in 2001.
 Presently clubs, regions, high schools, colleges and tournaments throughout the U.S. use Molten volleyballs.

 Through the 2006-07 season, Molten supplied balls for the elite Europe-wide Euroleague, but the league's organizing body, Euroleague Basketball (company), switched to Nike as its basketball supplier.

 In their first involvement in association football, the company offered its technology to the Teamgeist project and supplied the official football as OEM to Adidas for the 2006 FIFA World Cup.
 Since 2012, Molten have been supplying Alashkert, a soccer club from the Armenian Premier League.

 AFC

 Starting from 2019, Molten will supply official match ball for all Asian Football Confederation (AFC) club and national team tournaments, including the 2019 AFC Asian Cup.
 The Molten Acentec was specifically designed for the Asian Cup, based on Vantaggio 5000.
+The partnership didn't continue in the 2023 AFC Asian Cup as the AFC has appointed Kelme to supply the match ball for the tournament.
+However Molten still supply the match balls in other AFC-sanctioned national team tournaments.

-The only exception are the AFC Champions League, as Molten will provide Adidas match balls (Molten are the official manufacturer and distributor of Adidas footballs in Japan).
+Molten's initial involvement in AFC's club competitions excluded the AFC Champions League, as Molten provides Adidas match balls (Molten are the official manufacturer and distributor of Adidas footballs in Japan).
 However, since 2021 season the AFC Champions League are also using Molten-branded match balls after Molten extended a three-year deal with the confederation until 2024.